German Shepherd Now

 Feeding a senior German Shepherd is not just “adult food with smaller portions.”
-The nutritional picture shifts in ways that surprise most owners.
 The biggest misconception is that older dogs need less protein.
 Research consistently shows the opposite.
-What does change is calorie requirements, joint demands, and how the body processes what it takes in.
+What does change is calorie needs, joint demands, and how the body processes what it takes in.

 When a Shepherd Becomes “Senior”

-Large-breed dogs age faster than smaller breeds.
-The general veterinary guideline puts the senior threshold for a German Shepherd somewhere around age six to seven, earlier than the eight-to-nine range you’d see for a Labrador or Golden.
+Most vets put the senior threshold for a German Shepherd around age six to seven.
 But the calendar matters less than what you’re seeing at home.

 The real markers are physical.
 Slower recovery after walks.
 Stiffness in the mornings that takes longer to work out.
 Less interest in the ball that used to be an obsession.
-I noticed it with my first Shepherd before anything else.
+With Bruce, my first Shepherd, it crept in around age nine.
 He just stopped racing to the door when I grabbed the leash.
-These changes tend to creep in gradually, which is why many owners don’t notice the shift until it’s well underway.
+I switched him from Royal Canin to Eukanuba Senior around that time and he stayed on it until he passed at 14.
+These changes tend to creep in gradually, which is exactly why so many owners don’t notice the shift until it’s well underway.

 Your vet can help pinpoint where your Shepherd falls on the aging curve.
 Bloodwork and a physical exam give a clearer picture than birthdate alone.